Alex Trochut, Digital Crafter

 Describe her work in one word: Effectiveness.

-Oyuki and I met year 2001 in Guadalajara (Mexico) at the start of the preparation of the fiction-shortfilm NO TEMAS (Be Not Afraid).
+Oyuki and I met in 2001 in Guadalajara (Mexico) at the start of the preparation of the fiction short film NO TEMAS (Be Not Afraid).
 She took care of the production and management of this film production from its conception to its premiere.

 The cooperation between us worked very well.
 We were able to carry out the project in a context where it was not so common to have this type of initiative.
-A great crew was put together and the production took care of all the negotiations with the University, trademarks sponsorships, promotion in media, etc. When I think about the experience, I believe the most reasonable thing would have been to stop before the short film was made but instead it was recorded.
-Creatively was the first experience for many of us and off course this “baptism” implied all natural imperfections.
+A great crew was put together, and the production took care of all the negotiations with the university, trademark sponsorships, promotion in media, etc. When I think about the experience, I believe the most reasonable thing would have been to stop before the short film was made but instead, it was recorded.
+Creatively, it was the first experience for many of us, and of course, this “baptism” implied all natural imperfections.

 Oyuki has many great qualities; she has a fantastic ability for organization and an unwavering discipline.
 During the filmmaking, she served as an engine that motivated and intimidated at the same time.
-I think if the crew never threw the towel was not because they didn’t wanted to, but because she wouldn’t had allowed us to.
+I think if the crew never threw in the towel, it wasn’t because they didn’t want to, but because she wouldn’t have allowed us to.

 Describe her work in one word: Perfection.

-I met Oyuki during my studies of project managment.
-We were in the same class, and Oyuki had been here in Sweden for a short while.
-Oyuki and me have been working together in different occasions.
-During our studies we worked in different projects, after our studies our paths have crossed in different proffessional settings.
-Honestly less times than I´ve wished or hoped for.
+I met Oyuki during my studies in project management.
+We were in the same class, and at that time, Oyuki had only recently arrived in Sweden.
+Since then, we've worked together on several occasions.
+First during our studies on different projects, and later, as our paths crossed in various professional settings.
+Honestly, fewer times than I’ve wished or hoped for.

-Since the begining of our relationship, what struck me was Oyuki's sense for detail and her ambitious perfection.
-She rarely starts something that she can't finish in a perfect manner.
-With this I mean that she has a way in which organisation and structure, affects a whole process and thus the product.
+From the beginning of our relationship, what struck me was Oyuki's attention to detail and her ambitious perfectionism.
+She rarely starts something she can't finish to a high standard.
+By this, I mean that her sense of organisation and structure elevates an entire process, and ultimately, the outcome.

-Oyuki is both creative, structured, organisational and focused when she takes on a challenge.
-A true inspiration and without hesitation an important mentor for me.
+Oyuki is creative, structured, organised, and highly focused when she takes on a challenge.
+She’s been a true inspiration and, without hesitation, an important mentor for me.

 Nenad Dodic, The STPLN WINDOW PROJECT